uafgeotools/mtuq/docs/user_guide/06/trace_attributes.rst

 Trace attributes
 ================

-Throughout a seismic inversion, waveform differences, phase shifts, amplitude ratios, and other quantities are calculated from observed and synthetic seismic traces.
+During a seismic inversion waveform differences, phase shifts, amplitude ratios, and other quantities are calculated from observed and synthetic seismic traces.

-Such `trace attribute` quantities provide important information about how data fit evolves during the inversion and varies with respect to geographic location and seismic component.
+Such `trace attribute` quantities provide important information about how data fit evolves over model model updates and varies with respect to geographic location and seismic component.

 Collecting trace attributes